TheProgrammingRiver/cgr-movies/README.md

 # CGR-movies
 A Java-based web application designed for users to curate their movie consumption.
 The application provides a secure platform to access movie history privately.

+## Approach

+In this project, our goal was to create a movie database system with secure access.
+To achieve this, we began by defining our user stories to guide the development process, such as enabling users to search for movies by genre and securing endpoints.
+To manage our tasks and collaborate as a team, we used [Github Projects](https://github.com/users/GabrielleYnara/projects/3), adopting an Agile project management approach.

+Collaborative development was at the core of our process, with frequent driver-navigator and occasional pair programming, to facilitate knowledge sharing and ensure unified coding standards.
+We began by defining our models, established security measures using Spring Security and JSON Web Tokens, adopted Behavior-Driven Development (BDD) testing with Cucumber and Rest Assured to validate endpoints, and finally implemented the genre and movie endpoints.

 ## USER-Stories
 <details>
   <summary>User</summary>